2006 World Series: Game 3

 After the Cardinals were shut out by Detroit pitcher Kenny Rogers for eight innings in Game 2, St. Louis starter Chris Carpenter answered with eight innings of his own in a 5–0 Cardinals victory in Game 3.
 Carpenter, making his World Series debut (he missed the entire 2004 World Series due to injury) gave up only three hits, struck out six and did not issue a walk, while throwing only 82 pitches.
 Only one Tiger reached second base.

 St. Louis began the scoring in the fourth inning on a bases-loaded two-run double by center fielder Jim Edmonds off of Nate Robertson.
-Two more runs would score in the bottom of the seventh on an error by Detroit pitcher Joel Zumaya, who overthrew third baseman Brandon Inge on what should have been a routine force out.
-St. Louis would add another run in the eighth on a wild pitch.
+Two more runs would score in the bottom of the seventh, when Detroit reliever Joel Zumaya walked Eckstein and Preston Wilson.
+He got Albert Pujols to ground a ball back to him, but Zumaya overthrew third baseman Brandon Inge on what should have been a routine force out, which allowed both Eckstein and Wilson to score.
+St. Louis would add another run in the eighth, with Fernando Rodney walking So Taguchi, allowing a single to Eckstein, and throwing a wild pitch to score Taguchi.

 Reliever Braden Looper would pitch a perfect ninth to close out the game and give St. Louis a two-games-to-one advantage in the Series.

 The Cardinals became the first team since the Cincinnati Reds in 1970 to host a World Series game in their first season in a new ballpark.